rafaisen/rafaisen.github.io/README.md

 - Spanish

 ## ⚖️ License
-This repository contains only legal/privacy documentation for the JBT app.
+This repository contains only legal/privacy documentation for the App JBT.
 The privacy policies are distributed under the **Apache License 2.0**, aligned with the licensing terms of the app.

 ---